syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 N> The row index of the row can also be accessed by using [GridTapped](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridTapped_EV.html), [GridDoubleTapped](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridDoubleTapped_EV.html) and [GridLongPressed events](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridLongPressed_EV.html).
 When using complex layout inside a `DataTemplate`, ensure to set the `InputTransparent` property of the views loaded in the `DataTemplate` of the GridTemplateColumn as `True`.

-### Loading DatePicker and TimePicker Combinedly
+### Loading DatePicker and TimePicker together

 Currently, Xamarin.Forms does not provide a view that combines both the [DatePicker](https://developer.xamarin.com/api/type/Xamarin.Forms.DatePicker/) and the [TimePicker](https://developer.xamarin.com/api/type/Xamarin.Forms.TimePicker/) as one control,however, the two are available individually.
 SfDataGrid have support for using `DatePicker` and `TimePicker` in a same column.
 It can be achieved by loading the `DatePicker` and `TimePicker` in a [StackLayout](https://developer.xamarin.com/api/type/Xamarin.Forms.StackLayout/) in the `GridTemplateColumn`.

-The following code example illustrates how to load `DatePicker` and `TimePicker` combinedly in GridColumn.
+The following code example illustrates how to load `DatePicker` and `TimePicker` together in GridColumn.

 {% highlight xaml %}
 <sfgrid:GridTemplateColumn MappingName="ShippingDate">